Tartuffe (Mechem): Act 3

 Scene 1: Elmire at last persuades Orgon to witness Tartuffe's treachery with his own eyes.
 Orgon is to hide under a table, and come out when Elmire signals by coughing.
 The wary villain enters.
 Elmire professes great feeling for him, and Tartuffe demands to "savor some tender favor" as proof, freely admitting his lust for her.
 In spite of Elmire's frantic coughing, Orgon does not emerge until Tartuffe begins to speak contemptuously of him.
 The game is up, but Tartuffe merely shakes the deed of gift at Orgon and goes out, threatening that "It's you, not I, who has to leave!"

-Scene 2: Madame Pernelle returns to defend Tartuffe against these latest slanders.
+Scene 2: Madame Pernelle returns to defend Tartuffe against these latest accusations.
 Her opinion changes, however, when Tartuffe himself appears to oust Orgon, accompanied by an obsequious court bailiff.
 Orgon refuses to go, and Tartuffe leaves to call the police.
 The "bailiff" reveals himself as Damis in disguise, and he is quickly followed by Valère in disguise as a police officer, and Mariane as a special envoy of the King, who has been sent in order to arrest Tartuffe!
 The "royal envoy" enumerates Tartuffe's crimes, and orders him to leave the country or be jailed.
 Tartuffe flees, and Orgon, confessing his foolishness, presents Mariane to Valère amid general rejoicing.